-Before issuing a Certificate with a wildcard character in a CN or subjectAltName of a type DNS-ID, TunTrust issuing CAs follow an internal documented procedure that determines if the wildcard character occurs in the first label position to the left of a "registry-controlled" label or "public suffix" under the ".tn" domain (e.g. tn, com.tn, ens.tn, fin.tn, gov.tn, ind.tn, intl.tn ,nat.tn, net.tn, org.tn, info.tn, perso.tn, tourism.tn, edunet.tn, rnrt.tn, rns.tn, rnu.tn, mincom.tn, agrinet.tn, defense.tn, turen.tn).
+Before issuing a certificate with a wildcard character in a CN or subjectAltName of a type DNS-ID, TunTrust issuing CAs follow an internal documented procedure that determines if the wildcard character occurs in the first label position to the left of a "registry-controlled" label or "public suffix" (e.g. ".com", ".co.uk", see RFC 6454 Section 8.2 for further explanation).

-If a wildcard would fall within the label immediately to the left of a registry-controlled or public suffix, the TunTrust issuing CAs refuse issuance unless the Applicant proves its rightful control of the entire Domain Namespace.
+If a wildcard would fall within the label immediately to the left of a registry-controlled or public suffix, the TunTrust issuing CAs refuses issuance unless the applicant proves its rightful control of the entire Domain Namespace.